mtekk/Breadcrumb-NavXT/readme.txt

 6. A screenshot of the Settings Import/Export/Reset form under the Help menu

 == Changelog ==
+= 7.2.0 =
+Release date: February, 9th 2023
+* Behavior change: Settings reset sets option entry to blank array, consistent with the change to only storing non-default values in the database.
+* New feature: Added `bcn_display_separator` filter.
+* New feature: Add per setting indication if Network wide settings are overriding the local setting.
+* Bug fix: Improved compatibility with PHP8.1.
+* Bug fix: Fixed PHP errors caused by unexpected entries in WP Post Types array.
+* Bug fix: Settings help menu now shows up in the network settings page.
+* Bug fix: Fixed cause of "file not found" error on the import/export/reset form in the network settings page.

 = 7.1.0 =
 Release date: July, 17th 2022